avaje/avaje-provides-plugin/README.md

-# Avaje Build Maven plugin
+# Avaje Build Maven Plugin

 Maven plugin that post-processes modular applications `module-info.class` files after compilation to add all the required `provides` clauses for all services registered under `META-INF/services` as well as adding `requires` for certain avaje-inject plugins if applicable.